-- ✓ Black out tape or paint is a necessity, - ✓ Tap e stands up to rain & normal traffic, but not turning and parking maneuvers, ✓ Be vigilant & flexible created bulb-out to direct drivers, - ✓ Restriping of parking requires additional cleaning & - card, distribution during off-peak vs. peak traffic periods, I he weather determines what materials you use, 4-foot bike lane (8-foot cycle track) next to a gutter is tight. - Confusing signs & markings for bicyclists at east terminus, - Start the design earlier working with contractor re: availability and cost of materials.
+- ✓ Black out tape or paint is a necessity, ✓ Tape stands up to rain & normal traffic, but not turning and parking maneuvers, - A set of the set of - care, ✓ Installation during off-peak vs. peak traffic periods, - ✓ The weather determines what materials you use, - 4-foot bike lane (8-foot cycle track) next to a gutter is tight, - ✓ Confusing signs & markings for bicyclists at east terminus. - ✓ Start the design earlier working with contractor re: - availability and cost of materials.